-Tunbury Primary School will do all we reasonably can to limit children's exposure to online harms through school provided devices and networks and in line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place.
+- identify and assign roles and responsibilities to manage filtering and monitoring systems. - review filtering and monitoring provision at least annually - block harmful and inappropriate content without unreasonably impacting teaching and learning - have effective monitoring strategies in place that meet their safeguarding needs - Mereworth Community Primary School will do all we reasonably can to limit children's exposure to online harms through school provided devices and networks and in line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place. - When implementing appropriate filtering and monitoring, Mereworth Community Primary School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding.

-- When implementing appropriate filtering and monitoring, Tunbury Primary School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our pupils; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected. - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - Internet use will be supervised by staff as appropriate to pupils age, ability and potential risk of harm: - Pupils in KS1 or those potentially at risk of harm will have supervised access to the internet from an adult. - Pupils in KS2 will be reminded of safe internet working and there will always be an adult in the room whilst pupils are working online. - To aid monitoring; pupils will sign into the laptops with their own log in details.
-Class use of iPads will be booked using Microsoft Teams and pupils will use the numbered iPad that corresponds with their position on the class register.
-Any 'ad hoc' use of iPads by individual pupils or groups of pupils will be signed in and out using the log sheet attached to each iPad trolley.
+- Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our pupils; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected. - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - Internet use will be supervised by staff as appropriate to pupils age, ability and potential risk of harm: - When using the internet the children are directly supervised by a member of staff.
+Our EYFS/KS1 and KS2 Pupil Acceptable User Policy is shared and discussed with pupils at the beginning of the school year and children are made aware of our expectations, the Smoothwall filtering system and monitoring that takes place of all content accessed.
+They are reminded to report any concerns.
+This is revisited throughout the school year as appropriate to each class and their learning.